top of page

 WELCOME

-Revd Angela Hannafin joins Lucy Cookman, Jean Wheeler and Jo Jelley in celebrations, following their confirmation by Bishop Nick on Sunday 5 May at All Hallows church
+Revd Angela Hannafin joins Lucy Cookman, Jean Wheeler and Jo Jelley in celebrations, following their confirmation by Bishop Nick at All Hallows church

 Welcome all.